 GPS amplifier +16dB

-The GPS line amplifier allows for longer cable runs between the outdoor GPS antenna and the indoor repeater unit(s).
+An in-line GPS amplifier that allows for longer cable runs between the outdoor GPS antenna and the indoor repeater unit(s).

 The amplifier requires a 5V DC power supply which is fed through the coaxial cable from the attached repeater unit; this DC voltage is also passed on to the outdoor GPS receiving antenna (or in some applications to another GPS line amplifier).